gvwilson/tidynomicon/_en/cleanup.md

 `str_replace` works on vectors, but a tibble is a list of vectors.
 Instead,
-we can use `map` to apply the function `str_replace` to each column in turn to get rid of the percent signs:
+we can use a [higher-order function](../glossary/#higher-order-function) called `map` to apply the function `str_replace` to each column in turn to get rid of the percent signs:

 ```r